achorg/DH2024-reviewer-matching/README.md

 Furthermore, sentence embeddings allow us to use a paper's title, abstract, and keywords to make a match.
 This is important because many papers do not have keywords.
 Many reviewers also do not have keywords, so we only have their names and institutions.
 This information can be used to search for information about the reviewer using Google and Google Scholar.

 The algorithm is implemented in Python and uses the [Language-agnostic BERT Sentence Embedding (LaBSE)](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html) model to create the embeddings.
-The LaBSE model was trained on 109 languages and is available in 32 languages.
+The LaBSE model was trained on 109 languages.

 ### The algorithm is implemented in four scripts.
 1. The first script `make_reviewers_csv.py` takes the reviewer data from ConfTool and adds information from Google and Google Scholar search in addition to the declared keywords.
 Search data was gathered with the Serp API so as to follow Google's terms of usage.
 The search query contains the reviewer's first and last name plus "digital humanities."
 The top results title and snippet text is saved, which provides greater context for matching.
 The script outputs a csv file called `reviewers.csv`.